Colorflow-exe/Carpet-Igny-Addition/README_en.md

 ### NoZombifiedPiglinNetherPortalSpawn

-Zombified piglins will not naturally spawn in nether portals when difficulty is not peaceful.
+Zombified piglins will not naturally spawn in nether portals in the Overworld when difficulty is not peaceful.

 - Type: `boolean`
 - Default value: `false`